ncbi/elastic-blast-docs/docs/source/index.rst

 ElasticBLAST, version |release|
 ===============================

-ElasticBLAST is a *cloud-based* tool that faciliates running BLAST on *large amounts* (100,000+) of query sequence data against popular NCBI provided BLAST databases.
+ElasticBLAST is a *cloud-based* tool that facilitates running BLAST on *large amounts* (100,000+) of query sequence data against popular NCBI provided BLAST databases.